cwilling/xkeys-server/api/README.md

 ## Examples

-Python examples use Python3 and require a python3 based MQTT client which can be installed with:
+Python examples use Python3 and require a python3 based MQTT client which can be installed in Debian/Ubuntu/Raspberry Pi OS with:
 ```
 sudo apt install python3-paho-mqtt
 ```